fangwei123456/spikingjelly/docs/source/index.rst

     pip install spikingjelly

-Developers can download and install the latest version from source codes:
+Note that the CUDA extensions are not included in the PyPI package.
+If you want to use the CUDA extensions, please **install from the source codes**:

 From `GitHub <https://github.com/fangwei123456/spikingjelly>`_: